 Itineraries Without Car (Foot passengers only)

-That’s why I drow map(s) at the top of this article, where you can see much better what is available for each mode of transport.
+That’s why I draw a map(s) at the top of this article, where you can see much better what is available for each mode of transport.
 It shows which ferries are taking cars and foot passengers, and which are for foot passengers only.
 You can also use this map here to better follow locations in a wider area and check island hopping from Pula article.
-There is also a good map on the croatiaferries.com website (under ‘Maps’ menu) where all ferry crossings in the area are mapped, consult this one too.
+There is also a good map on the croatiaferries.com website (under the ‘Maps’ menu) where all ferry crossings in the area are mapped, consult this one too.

 Map Island Hopping from Split:

-Check also this Split ferry map that indicates all ferry crossings from Split ferry port – click on image to enlarge:
+Check also this Split ferry map that indicates all ferry crossings from Split ferry port – click on the image to enlarge: